 Mechanical engineering encompasses energy, transportation, bioengineering, environmental engineering, medical device design, heating and refrigeration, fluid power and fluid mechanics, manufacturing, and nanofabrication.
 A mechanical engineering degree is versatile, and mechanical engineers often work on team projects involving aeronautics, biomedicine, chemistry, civil engineering, and electronics.

 - Biomedical engineer

 - Controls engineer

 - Packaging engineer

-The first year provides a foundation of mathematics, physics, chemistry, and biology.
-The second and third years are devoted to the core topics:
+Your first year provides a foundation of mathematics, physics, and chemistry.
+Your second and third years are devoted to these core topics:

 - Solid mechanics

 In your last year, you will focus on a specific area through technical electives, specialized labs with modern computer-based tools, and a capstone design project.
 An optional co-op technical program is available, in addition to an integrated five-year program for a combined bachelor’s and master’s degree in mechanical engineering.

 The University of Minnesota’s Bachelor of Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET.